Jeremiah 24

 God uses exile as a means of covenant discipline that ultimately produces repentance, restoration, and renewed relationship with Him.

-4 Yahweh’s word came to me, saying,
+4 Then the word of the LORD came to me, saying,

 Jeremiah 24:8-10